dfs5/F5CIS/CIS/3_CIS/README.md

     https://cafe.example.com:8443/coffee?dfs=<script>

-Note: Delete custom resource when you are finished.
+Note: Delete custom resource when you are finished and check configuration is removed from BIG-IP.

     kubectl delete transportserver transport-server -n nginx-ingress